 COVID-19 has already triggered wide-scale damage, both locally and internationally, to many sectors.
-Although attempts are underway to avoid the spread and effects of COVID-19, for several months to come, the financial and social effect of the virus will be felt.
-As firms come to grips with operating from home and the new world in which they run, certain businesses may eventually face financial difficulties (be it short term or long term).
+Although attempts are underway to avoid the spread and effects of COVID-19, for several months to come, the financial and social effects of the virus will be felt.
+As firms come to grips with operating from home and the new world in which they run, certain businesses may eventually face financial difficulties (be it short-term or long-term).
 Governments are implementing structural changes that are intended to help offset some of the side effects, but with the global influence of the epidemic, some businesses are going to have to make difficult choices on the future of business.

 UAE Bankruptcy Law

 A federal law to control insolvency cases aimed at improving the productivity of the UAE has been accepted by the UAE government by maintaining the ease of doing business, providing advantageous provisions for citizens experiencing financial difficulty, and protecting those who are unable to meet their debts from going bankrupt.
 The new legislation is part of the government’s attempts to maintain comfort and adapt to its needs for people and ex-pat residents.

 The bill would help those who experience real or planned financial problems, leaving them unwilling to pay their debts.
 The act would assist them to reschedule their debts and allow them the ability to obtain fresh concessional loans.
 The Bankruptcy Reform has become a welcome improvement for the corporate sector and legal professionals, as it has simplified the insolvency processes open to UAE businesses in accordance with foreign best practices.

 The new Bankruptcy Law is seen as a strategically improved law in comparison with previous insolvency laws.
 Having said that the Bankruptcy Law so far covers the following: